Puerto Salvador Allende, Nicaragua - Things to Do in Puerto Salvador Allende

 Insider Tips

-Learn basic Spanish phrases as English is not widely spoken, and locals appreciate visitors who make an effort to communicate in their language
+Learn basic Spanish phrases before visiting as English is not widely spoken, and locals greatly appreciate visitors who make an effort to communicate in Spanish

-Pack insect repellent and sunscreen as the lakeside location can have mosquitoes in the evening and strong sun reflection off the water during the day
+Bring insect repellent and sunscreen as the lakeside location can have mosquitoes, especially during evening hours, and sun reflection off the water intensifies UV exposure

 Explore Activities in Puerto Salvador Allende